facebook pixel

 CRDN 3.14

-Develop and evaluate recipes, formulas, and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups, and individuals.
+Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the health needs of various populations, groups and individuals.

 Administrative – Room Service/Menu